 - Dan Green has actually advised to avoid this, since "if everything is at level 10, nothing stands out."

 - Mainstream comic books tend to do this with bold text.
 It's actually very strange and no one seems to know why it happens.
 Possibly, it's intended to highlight the key (i.e., plot relevant) words in the character's speech, and has nothing to do with how the characters are talking.
-That way, the reader, if he wants to get to the guys in colored tights beating on each other, can skim more easily.
+That way the readers, if they want to get to the guys in colored tights beating on each other, can skim more easily.
 That doesn't make it any less weird for someone who isn't used to reading comics.
 Linkara loves to point out this, as reading speech ballons aloud (sometimes, as dramatically as possible) is obligatory for his reviews.

 - A lot of words you wouldn't expect to be italicized are anyway in Watchmen.